Islandora/documentation/docs/user-documentation/intro-to-claw.md

 Top level container for the various Islandora CLAW microservices.

 #### [Islandora](https://github.com/Islandora-CLAW/islandora)
 The Drupal modules associated with CLAW.
-Work in underway to have this as a project on [drupal.org](https://www.drupal.org/).
+Work is underway to have this as a project on [drupal.org](https://www.drupal.org/).

 #### [PDX](https://github.com/Islandora-CLAW/pdx)
 Top level container for the various PCDM specific Islandora CLAW microservices.